Vairn/Discworld-Novelette/Occupational_Hazard.md

 The second Auditor gestured, and the space around them filled with charts, graphs, and statistical analyses that showed mortality rates with the sort of mathematical precision that reduced individual deaths to data points on an infinitely extending timeline.

-"ANALYSIS INDICATES A THIRTY PERCENT DECREASE IN COLLECTION EFFICIENCY IN THE ANKH-MORPORK REGION.
+"ANALYSIS INDICATES A THIRTY PERCENT DECREASE IN TRANSITION EFFICIENCY IN THE ANKH-MORPORK REGION.
 THIS IRREGULARITY HAS CREATED A STATISTICAL ANOMALY THAT THREATENS THE COSMIC ORDER."

 "FURTHERMORE," added the third Auditor, "YOU HAVE BEEN OBSERVED ENGAGING IN ACTIVITIES THAT SERVE NO FUNCTIONAL PURPOSE.
 CONVERSATIONS.
 MEALS.
 EMOTIONAL RESPONSES.
 THESE BEHAVIORS ARE CHARACTERISTIC OF...
 LIFE."